shnax0210/state-machine-analyzer-ui/README.md

 # Base info

-Web application that allows model different systems as state machines, play with it, check available states and transactions and show its graph.
+Web application that allows modeling different systems as state machines, play with it, check available states and transactions and show its graph.
-The application inspired by [TLA+](https://lamport.azurewebsites.net/tla/tla.html) and has a goal to provide something similar but written in javascript and thus more adoptable by modern developers.
+The application inspired by [TLA+](https://lamport.azurewebsites.net/tla/tla.html) and has a goal to provide something similar but written in javascript and thus more adoptable by developers.

+The application functionality is separated into two repositories:
+- [state-machine-analyzer](https://github.com/shnax0210/state-machine-analyzer) - repository with core functionality that is not dependent from UI and can be used like [npm package](https://www.npmjs.com/package/state-machine-analyzer)
+- [state-machine-analyzer-ui](https://github.com/shnax0210/state-machine-analyzer-ui) - Web UI of the application, depends on the `state-machine-analyzer` npm package.

 # Try it out